kdakan/React-React-Router-and-Redux/README.md

 * ```npx create-react-app MyReactApp``` (npx installs create-react-app if missing, you can ```npm install -g create-react-app``` and ```create-react-app MyReactApp``` instead)
 * ```cd MyReactApp```
 * ```npm install --save bootstrap``` (necessary if using bootstrap.css for styling)
+* (Note that with npm ver.
+5, there is no need to give the --save option, npm install somePackage works the same way as npm install --save somePackage, so that it adds somePackage to the dependencies section in packages.json file)
 * ```npm install --save prop-types``` (necessary if using PropTypes for type cecking on props)
 * ```npm install --save react-router-dom``` (necessary if using the router)
 * ```npm start``` (starts the app in development mode, with hot reload)